Types of Research: Primary vs Secondary

 - Surveys (online or mail)

 - Questionnaires (online or mail)

 When you conduct primary research, you’re typically gathering two basic kinds of information:

 - Exploratory.
 This research is general and open-ended, and typically involves lengthy interviews with an individual or small group.

 - Specific.
 This research is more precise, and is used to solve a problem identified in exploratory research.
 It involves more structured, formal interviews.

 Primary research usually costs more and often takes longer to conduct than secondary research, but it gives conclusive results.

-Secondary research is a type of research has already been compiled, gathered, organized and published by others.
+Secondary research is a type of research that has already been compiled, gathered, organized and published by others.
 It includes reports and studies by government agencies, trade associations or other businesses in your industry.
-Especially for small businesses with limited budgets, most research is typically secondary, because it can be obtained faster and more affordably than primary research.
+For small businesses with limited budgets, most research is typically secondary, because it can be obtained faster and more affordably than primary research.

 A lot of secondary research is available right on the Web, simply by entering key words and phrases for the type of information you’re looking for.
 You can also obtain secondary research by reading articles in magazines, trade journals and industry publications, by visiting a reference library, and by contacting industry associations or trade organizations.
 (Note: When you locate the research you want, check its publication date to be sure the data is fresh and not outdated.)